influxdata/influxdb-client-csharp/Client.Linq/README.md

 #### Perform Query

-The LINQ query requires defined `bucket` and `organization` as a source of data.
+The LINQ query requires `bucket` and `organization` as a source of data.
 Both of them could be name or ID.

 ```c#
 var query = from s in InfluxDBQueryable<Sensor>.Queryable("my-bucket", "my-org", queryApi)